Our First Smart Contract with Solidity

 In the next step, we will deploy our compiled smart contract.

 Switch to the tab “deploy and run transactions”.
 Then select the environment.
 For now, we leave it to the default value and use the locally simulated blockchain.
-Check if Remix VM (London) is chosen.
+Check if a current version of the Remix VM is chosen.
+It is typically the default value.
 Then, select your smart contract and click “Deploy”.

 If the deployment is successful, you can see a green tick in the console.